publiccodenet/about/activities/communication/blogging.md

 # How and why to blog for Foundation staff

 [We blog](https://blog.publiccode.net/) for a number of different reasons.

+## About the blog

-To quote the communications plan, "The blog is our primary tool for talking about:
+The blog is our primary tool for talking about:

-* Our work: what we’re working on and what we’ve learned
+* our work: what we’re working on and what we’ve learned
-* Our position on important issues: why we’ve made the political, technological, organizational or design decisions we have
+* our position on important issues: why we’ve made the political, technological, organizational or design decisions we have
-* Our news: what we’ve achieved and what we’ll be doing next
+* our news: what we’ve achieved and what we’ll be doing next
-* Our community: interviews with and guest posts by community members"
+* our community: interviews with and guest posts by community members

+Not all information published on the blog needs to support our marketing strategy - for example, an in-depth discussion about a technology choice we’ve made may not help sell public code to potential members, but will be interesting to technologists in our community.

+To make sure we have the editorial freedom to publish about all of our work (no matter how niche), there’s no direct link to the blog on [publiccode.net](https://publiccode.net/).
+Instead, we may feature important blogposts.
+(We’ll build this functionality once we have important blogposts.)

-Read the communications plan for more information about our goals, audiences and messages.
+[Read the communications plan for more information about our goals, audiences and messages.]

+## Blogposts are ephemera

+Blogposts are different from resources published on About, like a white paper we will keep updated.
+By contrast, a blogpost is only true at that moment in time.
+We shouldn’t ever update a blogpost with more current information.

+Instead, we can add a banner/note with a link to any follow up blog posts or new information published on the same topic.
+Adding links from older blogposts to newer blogposts also lets us benefit from the greater search engine weighting given to older, still popular pages.

+This approach reduces our future content debt and avoids undermining our position of authority - for example, we won’t ever have to update a blogpost to say that due to a government policy change, an expert we’ve interviewed is no longer in post (which might cast doubt on that expert’s still-relevant advice).

 ## Before you start